universallythinking/c-Test/README.md

 ###A few notes

-I was able to create a DLL for this but unable to include it in the project.
+I was able to create a DLL (and .LIB) for this but unable to include it in the project.
 I will update this with the error I received.
 > Something like invalid type or version

 This test application should be run on a Mac